jetty-project/i-jetty/linux-build-readme.txt

 to /data/dalvik-cache, you'll see log messages like:
   "Can't open dex cache '/data/dalvik-cache/sdcard@jetty@webapps@chat@WEB-INF@lib@classes.zip@classes.dex'" To fix that, you'll need to follow these steps:
-   1. stop ijetty using the emulator application
+   1. stop i-jetty application
    2. in a desktop window do:
       $ adb shell
       > chmod 777 /data/dalvik-cache
-   3. restart ijetty using the emulator application
+   3. restart i-jetty application

 Adding photos to contacts